tamagusko/tamagusko.github.io/README.md

 `2020`
 **Data Scientist**, *JEST, Portugal.* (In progress)
 (6mos.
-Intern and Data Scientist)
+Intern and Data Scientist/Volunteer)
 Member of the Junior Enterprise for Science and Technology (JEST) Technology and Innovation group;
 Assignments in the IT area, Data Scientist.

 `2009-2018`
 **Civil Engineer | Researcher**, *LabTrans, Brazil.*
 (4yr.
 Intern and 5yr.
-Engineer/Researcher)
+Engineer)
 Technical studies and development of projects for weigh-in-motion systems;
 Engineering economics, cost-benefit and life-cycle analysis of pavements;
 Implementation of ITS technologies for real-time highway monitoring;